Ahthe/TradeWise/README.md

 TradeWise is a lightning-fast, AI-powered chatbot that puts the pulse of the markets at your fingertips.
 Fueled by the cutting-edge Llama3.1-70B-Groq engine, this digital dynamo delivers real-time financial data, interactive charts, and breaking market news with unparalleled speed and precision.

-⚠️ **Important**: FalconX is designed for informational purposes only and does not provide financial advice.
+⚠️ **Important**: TradeWise is designed for informational purposes only and does not provide financial advice.

 https://github.com/user-attachments/assets/1e9c497d-a0d8-4e87-8de8-8035ceecee56